AlynxZhou/hikaru/tutorials/extend.md

 ## `register(name, fn)`

 `name` should be a short description.
 You can return one file or an Array of files. `fn` will be run in registration sequence.

+# `Helper`

+`Helper` is used to add custom properties to the decorating context of templates, for example you want to use a custom JavaScript function in templates.

+## `register(name, fn)`

+`name` should be a short description. `fn` accepts site and current file as arguments, and the returned object will be merged with other handlers to create a context.

 # `Watcher`